zerotodeeplearning/deep_learning_image_similarity/README.md

 conda env create
 ```

 wait for the environment to create, this may take a few minutes.
-Note that this environment is based on Python 3.6 because Anaconda has some trouble with Tensorflow Python 3.7.
+Note that this environment is based on Python 3.6 because Anaconda has some trouble with Tensorflow on Python 3.7.

 #### Activate the environment (Mac/Linux)
 ```